 These companies are developing amazing AI Robots (humanoid and non-humanoid).
 Some already have their AI robots available on sale and others are making giant strides with their prototype developmental efforts.

 In this article am going to talk about three AI Robotics Companies and their amazing robots.
 Let’s dive in:

-Hanson Robotics have been around for 7 years now and what they have achieved with just 45 employees is impressive.
+Hanson Robotics has been around for 7 years now and what they have achieved with just 45 employees is impressive.

 Sophia stands out as their best work ever, so far.
 And ‘she’ is truly amazing and inspiring.

-Sophia is a social humanoid robot (possibly the most advanced in the world with relation to its interactive ability), that have made numerous public appearances since its activation on February, 14, 2016.
+Sophia is a social humanoid robot (possibly the most advanced in the world in relation to its interactive ability), that has made numerous public appearances since its activation on February 14, 2016.

-Perhaps I should refer to ‘it’ as ‘her’, because she not only look and talk like a human being, she (it) is the first robot to become a citizen of a country, literally.
+Perhaps I should refer to ‘it’ as ‘her’ because she not only looks and talks like a human being, she (it) is the first robot to become a citizen of a country, literally.

-In October, 2017, Sophia was formally declared a citizen of Saudi Arabia.
+In October 2017, Sophia has formally declared a citizen of Saudi Arabia.